Willlumm/why_use_init_py_files/README.md

 # Why use `__init__.py` files?

 A few examples of problems that can occur by using namespace packages instead of regular packages.

-**TL;DR: Add an `__init__.py` file in every directory that you want want to import Python code from.**
+**TL;DR: Add an `__init__.py` file to every directory that you want to import Python code from, unless you intend to create a namespace package.**

 ## Test Coverage